v-ladynev/keycloak-nodejs-example/README.md

 | /reports   | POST   | report-create   | res:report   | scopes:create | customer-analyst                             |
 | /reports   | GET    | report-view     | res:report   | scopes:view   | admin, customer-advertiser, customer-analyst |

-Application will use combination of _(resource, scope)_ to check a permission.
+The application will use a combination of _(resource, scope)_ to check a permission.
 We will configure Keycloak to use polices are based on roles.
-But for the application only a combination of _(resource, scope)_ is important.
+But for the application a combination of _(resource, scope)_ is important only.
 We can configure Keycloak using something other than roles, without changing the application.

 ## Download Keycloak